mike-goldfinger/appdaemon-widgets/README.md

 I like to improve to get the current listening radio station preselected on the drop-down menu.
 But first it will take me weeks to set up my HADashboard to control my home.

+##Usage
+Place the files in the directory /conf/custom_widgets Example .dash configuarion:

 ```yaml
 myradio:
     widget_type: radio